Judith Heumann: Special Advisor

 In 2010, Heumann became the Special Advisor on International Disability Rights for the U.S. State Department appointed by President Barack Obama.
-Heumann was the first to hold this role, and served from 2010 to 2017.
+She was the first person to hold this role, and served from 2010 to 2017.
 During her tenure, she tried unsuccessfully to persuade the Senate to ratify the United Nations Convention on the Rights of Persons with Disabilities, an international treaty modeled on the Americans with Disabilities Act.

-On January 20, 2017, Heumann left her post at the State Department with the change of a new administration.
-The Special Advisor role was disestablished by United States Secretary of State Rex Tillerson in 2017.
-It was later reestablished under the Biden administration.
+On January 20, 2017, Heumann left her post at the State Department with the arrival of a new administration.
+United States Secretary of State Rex Tillerson disestablished the Special Advisor role in 2017.
+The Biden administration It reestablished it.

 Ford Foundation

 From September 2017 to April 2019, Heumann was a Senior Fellow at the Ford Foundation.
-At Ford, she worked to help advance the inclusion of disability in the Foundation's work.
+There, she worked to help advance the inclusion of disability in the foundation's work.
 She also promoted the intentional inclusion of disability in philanthropy work.
-Heumann produced a paper co-written by Katherine Salinas and Michellie Hess titled Roadmap for Inclusion: Changing the Face of Disability in Media.
-This paper explores the lack of representation of disabled people in front of and behind the camera, as well as prominent stereotypes of disabled characters when represented in the media, and concludes with a call to action to increase disabled representation in media.
+Heumann, Katherine Salinas, and Michellie Hess co-wrote a paper, "Roadmap for Inclusion: Changing the Face of Disability in Media", that explores the lack of representation of disabled people in front of and behind the camera, as well as prominent stereotypes of disabled characters in the media, and concludes with a call to action to increase disabled representation in media.

 Author

-Heumann's book, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist, was published in February 2020.
+Heumann's book, Being Heumann: An Unrepentant Memoir of a Disability Rights Activist, was published in 2020.

 Podcast

-In March 2021, Heumann began producing a bi-weekly podcast The Heumann Perspective where she spoke with disabled changemakers and their allies.
-The podcast featured opening music by artist Lachi, and featured guests such as filmmaker James LeBrecht, activists Lydia X. Z. Brown and Leroy F. Moore Jr., model Jillian Mercado, creator Spencer West and many others.
+In March 2021, Heumann began producing a biweekly podcast, The Heumann Perspective, where she spoke with disabled change-makers and their allies.
+The podcast featured opening music by Lachi, and featured guests such as filmmaker James LeBrecht, activists Lydia X. Z. Brown and Leroy F. Moore Jr., model Jillian Mercado, creator Spencer West and many others.